dan-lampman/weather-api/README.md

 # Weather API

-A simple weather API that uses virtual MongoDB to store data.
+A simple weather API that uses a virtual MongoDB to store data.

 ## Running Locally